rafay-datascientistAI/1-Learning-Project-Linear-Model/README.md

-# Simple Linear Model
+# Simple Neural Network Model

-This project demonstrates a basic implementation of a simple linear model using Python.
-The goal of this project is to understand the fundamentals of machine learning model building, training, and prediction.
+This project demonstrates a basic implementation of a Simple Neural Network using Python.
+The goal of this project is to understand the fundamental concepts of neural networks, including model architecture, training, and prediction.

 ## Project Overview
-In this project, a simple linear model is built and trained on sample data to learn the relationship between input features and target values.
-This project is part of my learning journey in data science and machine learning.
+In this project, a simple neural network is built and trained on a dataset to learn patterns in the data and make predictions.
+This project is part of my learning journey in Machine Learning and Artificial Intelligence.

 ## Technologies Used
 - Python
 - Jupyter Notebook
+- PyTorch
 - NumPy

+## Model Features
+- Basic neural network architecture
+- Forward pass and prediction
-- PyTorch
+- Model training

-## What This Project Shows
-- Data preparation
+- Loss calculation
-- Building a simple linear model
-- Training the model
-- Making predictions
+- Performance evaluation
-- Evaluating model performance

 ## Files in this Repository
-- `Project_1_simple NN.ipynb` — Jupyter Notebook containing the complete code
+- `Project_1_simple NN.ipynb` — Jupyter Notebook containing the full implementation
 - `README.md` — Project description
+- `Linear Model.pth` — Saved Model

 ## How to Run
-1. Clone the repository
+1. Clone this repository
 2. Open the notebook in Jupyter Notebook
-3. Run the cells step by step to see the model training and predictions
+3. Run the cells step by step to train and test the model

 ## Purpose
-The purpose of this project is to practice the basic concepts of machine learning and understand how linear models work.
+The purpose of this project is to practice the basic concepts of neural networks and understand how deep learning models are implemented.

 ---

-⭐ This is one of my first machine learning projects as I begin my journey in Data Science and Artificial Intelligence.
+⭐ This is one of my early projects as I begin exploring Deep Learning and Data Science.